- Some Updates from Jun 7, 2020, 8:08am

 So, I’m willing to call the destroyed retail outlets “collateral damage”—all covered by insurance, to boot—since these protesters (particularly the black people out there) are facing overwhelming risks just to petition the government to take the taking of a black man’s life seriously.

 Anything less is saying that “black lives matter, but not as much as Wells Fargo’s profit margins.”
-And don’t even get me started on Wells Fargo’s years of non-stop scandals!
+And don’t even get me started on Wells Fargo’s years of non-stop scandals, which often includes an attempt to target Black people!

 My point is that, sure, rioting is bad, but the property damage is by far the least-significant issue, here.
 The damage done to the Target store will be forgotten in a month, but people will absolutely remember whether the officers who allowed George Floyd to be killed were brought to justice for years to come.

 Also, at the current time, it looks a lot like most of the violence came from white supremacists deciding to use the protests to spark a second civil war.
-Republicans are disputing this and blaming anti-Fascist groups, of course, but these are the same people who also disputed the existence of the novel coronavirus (even though it’s also a National Emergency, the “two big words”), impeachment, and Russia’s interference in the 2016 election, but keep insisting there’s widespread voter fraud despite never finding any, so…they’re probably incorrect, here.
+Republicans dispute this, of course, and blame anti-Fascist groups, of course, but these are the same people who also disputed the existence of the novel coronavirus—even though it’s also a National Emergency, the “two big words”—impeachment, and Russia’s interference in the 2016 election, but keep insisting there’s widespread voter fraud despite never finding any, so…they’re probably incorrect, here, too.

 OK, So What…?